Sapua Dam

 The Sapua Dam is built on the Sapua, a small Indian river which is a tributary of the Mahanadi River.
 It is located near Rasol in the Hindol block of Odisha's Dhenkanal district.
 The Dam is built at the starting point of the river.
 It is built for water reserve.
 It is located near Dandiri village, but the dam is situated in the Rasol panchayat area.
 The dam stands strongly by two small mountains.
-The nearest villages are Dandiri, Katha Khumpa, Rasol, Naukiari, Telibhuin, Kalinga, Buhalipal, Anlabeda, and Bankatia.
+The nearest villages are Dandiri, Katha Khumpa, Rasol, Naukiari, Telibhuin, Kalingapal, Buhalipal, Anlabeda, and Bankatia.

 Construction

 The dam is built as part of a Minor Irrigation project known as Sapua-Badajore Irrigation Project.
 Although the project was planned much before, the construction started in 1993 and got fully completed in 2006.
 With a maximum water storage level of 170 meter, the length of the dam is 1290 meter and height of 26 meter.
 The total command area of the project is 3682 hectares.